csl-uth/PG-SLAM_fpga/README.md

 # PG-SLAM_fpga

 This repository contains Xilinx MPSoC FPGA configurations for PG-SLAM (Pose Graph - Simultaneous Localization and Mapping) algorithm.
 PG-SLAM introduces a pose graph optimization module, as an extension to the KinectFusion pipeline, to help recover the humanoid robot's pose.
-The original CUDA version on ROS of the algorithm is on [this repo](https://github.com/mrsp/slam_stack).
+The original CUDA version  of the ROS-based PG-SLAM is on [this repo](https://github.com/mrsp/slam_stack).
 Our work implements and evaluates a plethora of MPSoC FPGA designs, exploring a variety of precise and approximate optimizations.

 Repository branches: